 , which borders Fifth Avenue, the street becomes more residential.
 Here you'll find palatial homes, grand churches and other historic buildings.
 You'll also come across numerous museums.
 In fact, there are so many of them that the area between 82nd and 104th Streets is known as the 'Museum Mile'.

-During the 19th and early 20 century many wealthy industrials settled here along Fifth Avenue.
+During the nineteenth and early twentieth century many wealthy industrials settled here along Fifth Avenue.
 They built fabulous mansions with views of Central Park

 .
 Many of these magnificent buildings are now home to museums.